What Temperature Is Too Hot To Walk A Dog?

 Have you ever felt like it was just too hot outside to walk your dog?

-To make sure you’re keeping your dog safe — and his paws free from burns or irritation — it’s important to know how to tell when it actually is too dangerous to take your dog on a walk.
+To make sure you’re keeping your pet safe — and his paws free from burns or irritation — it’s important to know what temperature is too hot to walk a dog.

 “A good rule of thumb is to place your hand on the sidewalk or asphalt for 5 seconds; if it becomes uncomfortable to the touch, it is probably also uncomfortable for your dog to walk on,” Dr. Romine told The Dodo.